se-edu/learningresources/contents/ai/ml.md

 Practitioners may choose to create a sample set out of the training set, with a much smaller amount of data.
 This allows for quicker testing and refinement iterations.
 Training on the entire training set occurs only after they discover a set of parameters they feel confident with.
 This action is justified, as seen in recent research. ([link](https://blog.acolyer.org/2018/03/28/deep-learning-scaling-is-predictable-empirically/))

 ### Model Training, Evaluation & Data Analysis
-Models are evaluated on the validation set after training.
+Models are evaluated on the validation set after training on the training set.
 Practitioners perform data analysis on the results to gain insights on the data.
 These insights guide the practitioner in tweaking the data and model for better performance.